cloudflare/workers-sdk/.changeset/strange-wolves-pull.md

 ---

 Local Mode Console Support
-Added support for console logging when using miniflare3
+Added support for detailed `console.log` capability when using `--experimental-local`

 resolves #2122